HIT-ReFreSH/JMobileSuit/docs/articles/GetStarted.md

 # Get Started

-PlasticMetal.MobileSuit is a powerful tool to quickly build a .NET Core ConsoleApp.
+ReFreSH.MobileSuit is a powerful tool to quickly build a .NET Core ConsoleApp.
 Now, it is migrated to Java platform, which is called JMobileSuit.

 ## Create your project